-In addition, young children are more likely to experience confusion and coordination problems.
+In addition, young children are more likely to experience cognitive and coordination problems.

-Treatments for MS in adults and children do not vary greatly, and a doctor may prescribe several of the same medications.
+Treatments for MS in adults and children do not vary greatly, and a doctor may prescribe several of the same medications for both age groups.

 One of the first treatments that healthcare providers typically try involves using interferon beta 1-alpha or glatiramer acetate.
-These are self-injected medications that help with limiting or eliminating symptoms associated with MS.
+These are self-injected medications that help limit or eliminate symptoms associated with MS.

-The Food and Drug Administration (FDA) have not approved either interferon beta 1-alpha or glatiramer acetate for use in children, but doctors often recommend these medications for off-label use.
+The Food and Drug Administration (FDA) has not approved either interferon beta 1-alpha or glatiramer acetate for use in children, but doctors often recommend these medications for off-label use.

-When first-line therapies do not work or are not sufficiently effective, a doctor may recommend additional treatments.
+When first-line therapies do not work or are not sufficiently effective, a doctor may recommend a different disease modifying treatment.

 The FDA first approved this drug for use in adults with the condition in 2010.
 It helped increase the amount of time between relapses and reduced the activity of the disease.

 Researchers are looking into additional oral medications for children and adolescents.
 For example, some are investigating MS-related uses of rituximab, a medication that can help treat autoimmune disorders in children.

 In addition to disease modifying treatment, doctors may prescribe other medications to control certain symptoms, such as pain or spasms.

 Children and teenagers who have MS may also benefit from therapy that addresses mental health.
 MS is a lifelong condition and symptoms tend to get worse over time.
 This can be a source of anxiety and may lead to depression.